surengrig/SuperDuo/README.md

 # super-duo
 Super Duo is the 3rd project of the Udacity Course.

-It included 2 android applications projects:
+It includes 2 android app projects:

     Alexandria: A book list and barcode scanner app.
     Football Scores : An app that tracks current and future football matches.

-Folowing improvents and fixes were applied to projects:
+Following improvements and fixes were applied to projects:

     Alexandria:
-	Implemented barcode scaning functionality
+	Implemented barcode scanning functionality
 	Fixed bugs mentioned in UX review
 	Redesigned the UI

     Football Scores:
-	Implemnted widget to show Today's matches
+	Implemented widget to show Today's matches
 	Fixed app crash bugs
 	Redesigned the UI
 	Added layout mirroring support for RTL languages